kraftp/hcura_website/contact.md

 ###By e-mail:

-For questions about NCRC 2016, please contact: **ncrc@hcura.org**.
-Otherwise, please email **board@hcura.org** for general inquiries.
+For general inquiries, please email **secretary@hcura.org**.
+For questions about NCRC 2017, please contact: **programming@hcura.org**.
+For inquiries about sponsorship, contact **finance@hcura.org**.
 Please ensure that your e-mail has a clear and specific subject line.

 ###By post: